Takashi Abe: Shogi professional

 Abe's first shogi championship as a professional came in 1993 when he defeated Hiroki Nakata 3 games to 2 to win the 12th All Nihon Pro.

 Abe's only appearance in a major title match to date came in 2002 when he challenged Habu for the 15th Ryūō title.
 Abe advanced to the title match by defeating his 12th All Nihon Pro opponent Nakata 2 games to 1 to win the best-of-three challenger playoff.
 In the title match against Habu, Abe lost the first two games before winning the next three to take a 3 games to 2 lead.
 Habu, however, went on to win Games 6 and 7 to defend his title.

 On August 31, 2007, Abe defeated Keita Inoue in a Meijin Class B1 ranking game to become the 34th shogi professional to win 600 official games.

+Abe became the 22nd professional to win 800 official games when he defeated Yasuaki Murayama in a 68th Ōza tournament preliminary round game on January 30, 2020.
+He was awarded the "Shogi Honor Fighting-spirit Award" as a result, and become the first player to receive the award while still currently ranked 8-dan.